BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## flaws2.cloud (attacker path)

+Same as the first flaws.
+Unfortunately there are less levels, but on the other hand it looks a bit more realistic with the combination of web and cloud hacking

 ### Level 1

 Seems to start off as a web challenge, cool!
 Let's fire up burp